 Wrap it overnight

 When freezing weather threatens, provide two layers of protection by covering the tree with a blanket and then a sheet of plastic or a bubble wrap.
 Remove the covering the following day.

-- For protection from prolonged periods of freezing weather, you may start thinking about bringing your olive trees in pots inside.
-Moving a large potted olive tree is a job for 2 people at least – don’t try to do it alone because you may injure your muscles if you are not careful.
+For protection from prolonged periods of freezing weather, you may start thinking about moving olive trees indoors for winter.
+Bringing a large potted olive tree is a job for 2 people at least – don’t try to do it alone because you may injure your muscles if you are not careful.
 If you moving a tree alone, attach wheels to the bottom of the pot or use a hand-truck to transfer the tree.

 4. Olive Tree in Pot Pest Management

 No matter that the olive trees are one of the most pest-resistance trees, there are still sometimes problems with pets of pot-grown olive trees.
-The most common pests are fruit flies and scale insects.
-Let’s go through some practical tips on how to get rid of the unwelcome but popular “guests” scales or you can read more detail in our article here.
+The most common pests are fruit flies, scale insects, and aphids.

 - If the potted olive tree is indoors, move it outdoors to expose the pests to their natural enemies.

 - Handpick scale insects to control light infestations

 - Olive tree treatment with insecticidal soap or neem oil is often effective and kills these insects.
 Spray the undersides of the leaves of scale with a ready-to-use Safer brand insecticidal soap or organic neem seed oil available on Amazon.
 Repeat weekly, if necessary.